 Bluewood is the second-highest base elevation in the state, but still serves the tot crowd, while teens like skiing and snowboarding the 24 trails and three terrain parks.
 Other all-inclusive lessons offer packages with instruction, lift ticket, rental skis and helmet for younger kids skiing, and ski/snowboard packages for teens.

 Ski with kids at Sitzmark’s 80 acres include a double chairlift, rope tow, bunny hill and terrain park.
 There’s also a ski and snowboard school (6 week classes), and it’s open Thursday through Monday–but usually doesn’t open until January or so through March.

 Season: January 2023-March 2023

 A volunteer-run ski area in Eastern Washington with limited hours, but fine if you’re in the area or want a snowy-day experience for younger children.

 Look for nonmotorized Sno-Park trails if you’re not snowmobiling—you’ll find quieter paths for snowshoeing or cross-country skiing with kids.

 Washington State Sno-Parks

-Enjoy a variety of winter activities (for cheap) in the Washington State Non-Motorized Sno-Parks; trails and play areas welcome Nordic ski, snowshoe and tube enthusiasts of all ages in winter.
-Sno-Parks differ in trails – some are groomed, while others are backcountry-only—be sure you know what you’re getting into if with less-experienced kids.
+Enjoy a variety of winter activities (for cheap) in the Washington State Sno-Parks; trails and play areas welcome Nordic ski, snowshoe and tube enthusiasts of all ages in winter.
+Sno-Parks differ in trail maintenance, as some are groomed, while others are backcountry-only—be sure you know what you’re getting into if with less-experienced kids.